 So instead, we work with the prototypical college sophomore.

-In other words, people who think that they might or might not have the ability, they
+In other words, people who think that they might or might not have the ability, they don't really know, but they're willing to try and experiment.

-in saying that this is a natural inherent ability and most people quite weak, but
+That's how the vast majority of psy research is done with just ordinary people to see if the yogis were correct in saying that this is a natural inherent ability, and most people quite weak, but nevertheless there.

-And so we know from those experiments that average people, selected pretty much at random, can demonstrate telepathy, to a very weak degree, but for a real effect in the laboratory.
+And so we know from those experiments that average people selected pretty much at random can demonstrate telepathy to a very weak degree, but for a real effect in the laboratory.

 And the same with precognition, clairvoyance, and psychokinesis.

-That's how we know these effects are real, but at the extreme levels, the Olympic levels, those people are very difficult to find.
+So that's how we know these effects are real, but at the extreme levels, the Olympic levels, those people are very difficult to find.

-Okay, well here's an off-the-wall question for you.
+Okay, well, here's an off-the-wall question for you.

-Is that just like something that belongs in myth busters or is there possibly something to it?
+Is that just like something that belongs in myth busters, or is there possibly something to it?

 Well, when they start to become socialized, and they realize that if you start revealing secrets of your friends, you're going to get shunned real quick.

-God knows I've heard so many, as you point out, about four-year-olds who will say things like, oh, you know, I did that.
+Most of the evidence for reincarnation, God knows I've heard so many, as you point out, about four-year-olds, who will say things like, oh, you know, I did that.

 I was there a long time ago.